John Tufton (cricketer): Cricket

-Tufton's best performance as a bowler occurred 14 to 16 August 1797 in a match at Lord's Old Ground when he took six wickets for MCC in a return match against the Hampshire XI, including four in the first innings which is his best known innings return.
+Tufton's best performance as a bowler occurred 14 to 16 August 1797 in a match at Lord's Old Ground when he took six wickets for MCC in a return match against Hampshire, including four in the first innings which is his best known innings return.
 Hampshire batted first and were dismissed for 92 with four wickets falling to Tufton, three to Beauclerk, two catches (one by Tufton himself) and one stumping by his brother Henry.
 MCC replied with 114 and Tufton, listed at number five, made the top score of 39*.
 Hampshire were all out for 81 in the second innings, Tufton taking two more wickets, and MCC scored 60 for four to win by six wickets with Tufton again making top score (24*) to seal a matchwinning performance.

-Tufton's final first-class match was on 16 and 17 August 1798 for an England XI versus a Surrey XI at Lord's Old Ground.
+Tufton's final important match was on 16 and 17 August 1798 for England versus Surrey at Lord's Old Ground.
 He scored one and four and is not listed as a bowler.

 Tufton's recorded career spanned the 1793 to 1798 seasons.
-He is credited by CricketArchive with 48 appearances in first-class cricket and 26 appearances in other matches, but this is subject to the caveat that records of matches played prior to 1825 are incomplete.
-According to both ESPNcricinfo and CricketArchive, Tufton scored 1,049 known first-class runs with a highest score of 61 and is credited with fourteen first-class wickets including a best performance of four in one innings.
+He is credited by CricketArchive with 48 appearances in cricket and 26 appearances in other matches, but this is subject to the caveat that records of matches played prior to 1825 are incomplete.
+According to both ESPNcricinfo and CricketArchive, Tufton scored 1,049 known runs with a highest score of 61 and is credited with fourteen wickets including a best performance of four in one innings.